Documentation, Consumer Warnings, Labels, Testing

 It is also important to note that once raw milk is pasteurised, these innate protective systems are disabled.
 That is why pasteurised milk is vulnerable and defenceless post-pasteurisation.
 Great care has to be taking during bottling.
 Temperature control must be consistent during transportation and storage.
 If RDM is left to sit on a kitchen counter it will simply sour eventually because it has its many systems intact.

 The above describes the natural function and nature of raw dairy, which is often misunderstood.
-During the writing of this program it has become quite evident that many food safety authorities have little knowledge about the nature and function of RDM, despite being highly qualified.
-That is because there are two kinds of raw milk; one produced for human consumption and another produced with the expectation that it will be pasteurised.
-They are different products.
+There are two kinds of raw milk; one produced for human consumption and another produced with the expectation that it will be pasteurised.
+They are different products, with different standards, and different values.
 ARMM advocates for a regulated RDM system.
+We are looking forward to working with authorities.

 Working with microbiological tests for raw milk